sgjava/opencvmem/README.md

 * [Debugging to understand Finalizers](https://plumbr.eu/blog/garbage-collection/debugging-to-understand-finalizer)
 * [Why would you ever implement finalize()?](http://stackoverflow.com/questions/158174/why-would-you-ever-implement-finalize)

+"Moral of the story?
+Next time, when you consider finalize() to be superior to the usual cleanup, teardown or finally blocks, think again.
+You might be happy with the clean code you produced, but the ever-growing queue of Finalizable objects thrashing your tenured and old generations might indicate the need to reconsider."

 #### Profiling OpenCVNewMat program

 Using Netbeans I profiled [OpenCVNewMat.java](https://github.com/sgjava/opencvmem/blob/master/src/com/codeferm/opencv/OpenCVNewMat.java)